Amaya223/xroot/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Amaya Installer script is released under the [MIT License](LICENSE).

 ## Credits